Guzxx92/Skript-EssentialsX92/README.md

 - Skript-Gui: [Download](https://github.com/APickledWalrus/skript-gui)
 - Skbee: [Download](https://github.com/ShaneBeee/SkBee)

-Skript has been tested on the latest version of Minecraft (1.26.x) and the latest version of skript.
+Skript has been tested on the latest version of Minecraft (1.26.x) and latest version of skript.